-Preliminary investigations have concluded for 91 people, identified by the DIGOS (Special Operations Division) on behalf of the Public Prosecutor's Office following last fall's demonstrations in the capital in support of the Palestinian cause and against the rally of the far-right group Blocco Studentesco.
+Preliminary investigations have concluded for 91 people, identified by the DIGOS (Special Operations Unit) on behalf of the Public Prosecutor's Office following last fall's demonstrations in Cagliari in support of the Palestinian cause and against the rally of the far-right Blocco Studentesco group.

 "The protests," explains a statement released by investigators, "encountered thousands of citizens and, in almost all cases, took place within a legal framework and without any problems with public order and safety.
 They also attracted significant media attention."

-Specifically, during the demonstrations held on September 22, October 3, and October 4, 2025, "some groups staged unannounced marches and roadblocks on strategic city arteries, resulting in disruptions to urban mobility and the smooth operation of essential public services.
-They also led to incidents of violent confrontation with law enforcement officers engaged in public order operations.
-These behaviors caused traffic slowdowns and moments of high tension, which were quickly contained thanks to the measures implemented locally."
+In particular, during the demonstrations held on September 22, October 3, and October 4, 2025, in support of the Global Sumud Flotilla mission to Gaza , "some groups staged unannounced marches and roadblocks ( VIDEO ) on strategic city arteries, resulting in disruptions to urban mobility and the smooth running of essential public services.
+They also led to incidents of violent confrontation with law enforcement officers engaged in public order.
+These actions caused traffic slowdowns and moments of high tension, which were quickly contained thanks to the measures implemented in the area."

-The DIGOS is also scrutinizing what happened in Cagliari during the "regularly announced" demonstration promoted by the Blocco Studentesco movement, which was attended by around 120 members.
+The DIGOS is also examining what happened in Cagliari during the "regularly announced" demonstration promoted by the Blocco Studentesco movement , in which around 120 members took part.

-«On that occasion – it is explained – around 250 members of the local Anti-Fascist Coordination gathered in Piazza Garibaldi to start an unannounced demonstration of the opposite nature» and «during this initiative, the head of the anti-fascist procession, composed of numerous disguised individuals and brandishing wooden poles, deliberately ignoring the order to disband the demonstration given several times by the Director of the Public Order service, began to advance in a compact group - in order to reach, with hostile intent, the Blocco Studentesco demonstration - and to throw glass bottles and other blunt objects in the direction of the deployed units in order to prevent the two groups from coming into contact».
+"On that occasion," it is explained, "approximately 250 members of the local Anti-Fascist Coordination gathered in Piazza Garibaldi to launch an unannounced demonstration of the opposite nature ."
+During this demonstration, the head of the anti-fascist march, composed of numerous disguised individuals brandishing wooden poles, deliberately ignoring the repeated orders to disperse the demonstration from the Head of Public Order, began advancing in a compact group—aiming to attack, with hostile intent, the Blocco Studentesco demonstration—and began throwing glass bottles and other blunt objects at the deployed units to prevent the two groups from coming into contact."

-"Despite repeated attempts to force their way through the police barriers," investigators continue, "including by throwing stones, the police's actions prevented the two groups from approaching each other, allowing the demonstration, which had been given proper notice, to proceed smoothly and conclude without incident."
+"Despite repeated attempts to force the police barriers," investigators continue, "including by throwing stones , the police's actions prevented the two groups from coming together, allowing the demonstration, which had been given proper notice, to proceed smoothly and conclude without any problems."

 Thanks to the analysis of the footage taken on site, 19 additional individuals belonging to the anti-fascist group were also identified in these incidents.